abysswarrior/crypto-funds-portfolio/README.md

 # Live Demo

-You can see the deployed version of project in _heroku_ [here](https://crypto-funds-portfolio.herokuapp.com/)
+You can see the deployed version of project [here](https://crypto-funds-portfolio.herokuapp.com/)

 # Swagger API Document